DO2JMG/dxlAPRS_Scanner/README.md

 This project contains scanner written in c++ to scan and decode multiple frequencies in the same time.

+I would be very happy about ideas and further developments!

 ### Unpack and compile :

 ```